Introduction

 The presence of stomatocytes on a blood smear can be associated with several conditions:

-• Certain drugs: The exact mechanisms by which some drugs induce stomatocytosis are not fully established.
+- Certain drugs: The exact mechanisms by which some drugs induce stomatocytosis are not fully established.
 Some medications known to be associated with drug-induced stomatocytosis including phenolthiazine and chlorpromazine.

 Pencil cells

-Pencil cells are a type of abnormally elongated thin-shaped red blood cells (RBCs) seen on a peripheral blood smear.
+Pencil cells are a type of abnormally elongated thin-shaped red blood cells (RBCs) morphology seen on a peripheral blood smear.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Elongated Shape: The defining feature of a pencil cell is its markedly elongated shape, resembling a pencil lead in terms of RBC morphology.
+- Elongated Shape: The defining feature of a pencil cell is its markedly elongated shape, resembling a pencil lead in terms of RBC morphology.
 The length of the cell can be several times greater than its width.

-• Microcytic Tendencies: Pencil cells are often, but not always, microcytic.
+- Microcytic Tendencies: Pencil cells are often, but not always, microcytic.
 This means they are smaller than normal red blood cells in diameter despite their elongated form.

-• Pale Color: In some cases, pencil cells may also appear pale, suggesting a reduced hemoglobin concentration (hypochromic).
+- Pale Color: In some cases, pencil cells may also appear pale, suggesting a reduced hemoglobin concentration (hypochromic).
 This is particularly common when they occur due to iron deficiency.

 Causes of Pencil Cells